How to Check Android Version on Chromebook

 • Android version updates come with ChromeOS updates

+To check the Android version on your Chromebook, make sure the Google Play Store is enabled.
 If the Play Store is disabled or not available, your Chromebook does not support Android apps.

 This is the easiest and most reliable way to check the Android version.

-Steps to Check Android Version from Settings
+Steps to c heck Android version from Settings:

-2. Check Android Version Using Android Settings Search
+2. Check Android Version Using CPU-Z

 1. Open the Google Play Store.